am-work/terra-homework/README.md

-You may find examples online where both compilation and deployment happen with a single `terrain deploy` command (without the `--no-rebuild` flag), but unfortunately we couldn't get `terrain` to play nicely with multiple contracts in the same repo so for know just stick to running both steps separately.
+You may find examples online where both compilation and deployment happen with a single `terrain deploy` command (without the `--no-rebuild` flag), but unfortunately we couldn't get `terrain` to play nicely with multiple contracts in the same repo so for now just stick to running both steps separately.

 ### Migrate a smart contract